Genealogical Research at The New York Public Library

 - Massachusetts Vital Records Microfiche Series.
 Searchable online in American Ancestors

-All New York (City and State) city directories through 1930s self-service in Milstein Microfilm, Room 119.
+- All New York (City and State) city directories through 1930s self-service in Milstein Microforms.

-Back files of telephone directories available in the Microforms Division (Room 100).
+- Back files of telephone directories available in Milstein Microforms.

 Fold3 has digitized major US City Directories.